 This was to ensure that the speed was as fast as it could be.
 Any deviations would add unnecessary time to the journey.
 Something we humans wouldn’t notice, but in the high-frequency trading world, an extra millisecond here or there is a big deal.

 The desire for speed led Spread Networks to bore through mountains to ensure the cable reached its destination in as straight a line as possible.

 All of this sounds too implausible to be true, but when there are millions and in the case of high-frequency trading, billions to be made, people will go to extreme lengths to ensure they get a piece of the pie.

 Takeaway 2 – Regulations do not always work

 One of the ironies of life is that our best intentions do not always turn out the way we hoped.
 The advent of high-frequency trading is a case in point.

 This seems a good idea in practice.
-The investor has more choice and the increased competition between the exchanges should mean they work in the interest of the customer to.
+The investor has more choices and the increased competition between the exchanges should mean they work in the interest of the customer too.

 However, it didn’t turn out that way.